Genetic studies on Turkish people: Central Asian geneflow

 A 2001 study comparing the populations of Mediterranean Europe and Turkic-speaking peoples of Central Asia estimated the Central Asian genetic contribution to current Anatolian Y-chromosome loci (one binary and six short tandem repeat) and mitochondrial DNA gene pool to be roughly 30%.
 A 2004 high-resolution SNP analysis of Y-chromosomal DNA in samples collected from blood banks, sperm banks, and university students in eight regions of Turkey found evidence for a weak but detectable signal (<9%) of recent paternal gene flow from Central Asia.
+However, this received serious criticism for not including non-East Eurasian Central Asian lineages, such as specific R1 and J clades, which are commonly found in Western Turkic populations.
 A 2006 study concluded that the true Central Asian contributions to Anatolia was 13% for males and 22% for females (with wide ranges of confidence intervals), and the language replacement in Turkey and might not have been in accordance with the elite dominance model.
 It was later observed that the male contribution from Central Asia to the Turkish population with reference to the Balkans was 13%.
 For all non-Turkic speaking populations, the Central Asian contribution was higher than in Turkey.
 According to the study, "the contributions ranging between 13%–58% must be considered with a caution because they harbor uncertainties about the state of pre-nomadic invasion and further local movements."

 In a 2015 study, Turkish samples were in the West Eurasian clade which consisted of "all of mainland Europe, Sardinia, Sicily, Cyprus, western Russia, the Caucasus, Turkey, and Iran, and some individuals from Tajikistan and Turkmenistan."
 In this study, ancestry from East Asia was also visible in Turkish samples, with events after 1000 CE generally involving Asian sources being important when it comes to the ancestry of Turkey and its region.

 As of 2017, Central Asian genetic variation has been poorly studied, with little or no whole genome sequencing data for countries such as Turkmenistan and Afghanistan.
 Therefore, future comprehensive genome-wide studies are needed.
-Turkish people, and other Western Asian populations, may also be closely related to Central Asian populations such as those near Western Asia.
+Turkish people, and other West Asian populations, may also be closely related to Central Asian populations such as those near West Asia.